-During the Standing Committee's discussion of the measures, several overarching issues emerged that were factored into the Committee's ratings and recommendations for multiple measures and are not repeated in detail with each individual measure.
+During the discussion of the measures, the Standing Committee considered overarching issues that factored into its ratings and recommendations for multiple measures.
+These issues-described below- are not repeated in detail with each individual measure summary.

 Expansion of Readmissions Measures across Settings and Conditions